BelalHashem007/rock-paper-scissors/README.md

 Project rock-paper-scissors

-making a rock-paper-scissors game using javascript from the console only.
+making a simple rock-paper-scissors game using javascript.